hairlesshobo/jack-tools/md/rju-osc.md

 /drift ntp:t utc:d frm:h ntp-dif:h utc-dif:d
 :   Drift Correction.
 This packet is sent whenever the clock drift
     correction is run.
-The frequency of this is set by the *-c* option to the jack-osc server.
+The frequency of this is set by the *-c* option to the rju-osc server.
 The integer value ntp-dif is the NTP form of the corrected drift value and utc-dif the UTC form.
     Since JACK is a sample clock there is no frame drift value.

-The state change packets sent by jack-osc are:
+The state change packets sent by rju-osc are:

 /transport ntp utc frm fps ppm ppc pt state
 :   Transport state change.
 This packet is sent whenever the JACK